YouriLangh/insecure-chat/README.md

 - Implemented E2EE using symmetric keys (one per message).
 - Each client maintains a map of all users' public keys.
 - Upon joining, a user's public key is broadcast to everyone.
-- Clients store all public keys and their own private key.
+- Clients store all public keys and their own private key in-memory.
   > Note: Key revocation/deletion is not yet implemented.

 ---